Requisition ID: 117381

 About This Opportunity

-The Mental Health and Addictions Program (MHAP) is seeking physicians to work, within a collaborative inter-professional clinical team, providing evidence-informed withdrawal management and related mental health and addictions care in a withdrawal management unit.
+The Mental Health and Addiction Program (MHAP) is seeking physicians to work, within a collaborative inter-professional clinical team, providing evidence-informed withdrawal management and related mental health and addiction care in a withdrawal management unit.

 The Physician(s) Withdrawal Management Services works collaboratively with the clinical team to: